jimstroming/How-Long-Will-Your-Smartphone-Distract-You-From-Family-Dinner/README.md

 # How-Long-Will-Your-Smartphone-Distract-You-From-Family-Dinner
-# Contains my solution to some of the riddlers form fivethirtyeight.com
+# Contains my solution to some of the riddlers from fivethirtyeight.com